mennooo/SQLcl/doc/netbeans-sqlcl.md

 # Testing SQLcl scripts with Netbeans IDE 8.2

 You can test SQLcl scripts with Netbeans without using the commandline tool.
+This approach is much more efficient than reloading your script in SQLcl after you've made a change.

 ##